Cruise ships tie up at the center Saint-John Perse cruise terminal, a five minute walk to downtown Pointe a Pitre.

 Watch a destination video.

-Pointe-à-Pitre The economical capital of the island, counting with its neighbouring
+Pointe-à-Pitre The economical capital of the island, counting with its neighboring

 parishes about 100 000 inhabitants.
 Its name comes from "Pointe